rainbowbismuth/fft-map-json/README.md

 - `width` - The integer width of the tile data, same as the length of `lower` and `upper`.
 - `height` - The integer height of the tile data, same as the length of each list in `lower` and `upper`
 - `surface_types` - The unique set of each surface type that appears in the map, for convenience.
+- `starting_locations` - The starting locations for each unit on this map.

 Each tile object has the following properties: